Smoking is a significant public health issue in Scotland and a leading cause of preventable ill health, premature death and disability.

 - more likely to smoke heavily and have a stronger nicotine dependence and therefore find it harder to stop.

-During 2017, NHS Health Scotland and the University of Edinburgh jointly reviewed and reported on the impact of the key policy actions contained within the tobacco control strategy.
+During 2017, NHS Health Scotland and the University of Edinburgh jointly reviewed and reported on the impact of the key policy actions contained within the strategy.

 The review found that that actions outlined in the strategy have been implemented across all three areas of tobacco policy.
 In particular

 - tobacco products in supermarkets and shops have been put out of sight and there is an associated reduction in cigarette brand awareness among young people

 - there has been a substantial decrease (11% to 6%) in the proportion of children exposed to second-hand smoke in the home